juliajoo/docs/_posts/2019-04-30-com-gatt-write.md

 ```

-# 1 Data-Driven Vibration
+# 5 Data-Driven Vibration

 The final step is to control the vibration based on data.
 In this example, we will
 nudge the wheelchair users when they reach their recommended number of wheel rotations.

-To do this, we can start from the last example of tutorial 2, which subscribes to
+To do this, we can start from the example '[GATT Notify](/docs/2019/04/30-com-gatt-notify.md)', which subscribes to
 orientation and rotation GATT services from the wheel and sends the data to the DCD Hub.
 We remove the subscription to orientation, which is not necessary in this case.
 We modify
 the handler of rotation data so that we check whether we need to nudge the wheelchair user or not.